teltploek/DetErOsDerSnakker/README.md

 Will fetch comments from Ekstra Bladets nationen, and read them out loud.
 In other words: A multi-billion $ project in the making.

+## Why?

+Well for one; it's fun!
+Every person I've mentioned this for has initially laughed, and then shown interest in the project.

+Secondly it's a major learning experience.
+A great opportunity to work on a Node.js Express application.
+Trying out the (genius!) node packet manager.
+And hopefully learning how to deploy then thing in the end!
+Really really interesting.

+Thirdly it's a short way to fortune and fame.

 ## How to use it

 Ehm... don't!(?)